ocdtrekkie/lemp-box/README.md

 ### How to use LEMP Box

-* Create a grain and download the backup
+* Create a grain and download the backup.
 * Copy the directory of the web application to the /data/www folder inside the zip file.
 * Copy the database backup as import.sql in the /data/sql folder inside the zip file.
 (Database name "app", user "root", password "root")
+* Restore the grain backup to your server and rename the grain title to be explanatory.